 John McCain is dangerous because he is insane.
 Barack Obama is dangerous because he is not.

-Both, however, voted for the recent corporate giveaway and neither has the slightest clue that the giveaway involves more of what fucked up the economy in the first place.
-Homeopathy is not an economic doctrine (even Palin would oppose it, though only because she thinks that's what went on in "that Sodom, there, back in the Bible times").
+Both, however, voted for the recent corporate giveaway and neither has the slightest clue that the giveaway involves more of what fouled up the economy in the first place.
+Homeopathy is not an economic doctrine.

 If you thought Teddy, Woody, and Franky were twits who fouled things up beyond belief, just wait until . . .